MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-strategy/includes/5-evaluate-financial-considerations.md

 ### Revenue deltas

 Revenue deltas should be forecast in partnership with business stakeholders.
-After the business stakeholders agree on a revenue impact, the agreement can be used to improve the earning position.
+After the business stakeholders agree on a revenue impact, the agreement can be used to improve the earnings position.

 ### Cost deltas